NYU-Molecular-Pathology/snsxt/README.md

 `snsxt` is a BYOC framework (Bring Your Own Code) for running downstream analysis tasks on sns-wes pipeline output.

+Use this framework to run any extra analysis tasks you like after an `sns` pipeline analysis has finished.

 # Usage

 ## Run